• Disease Overview

 • FMTC (families or individuals with RET germline variants who develop only MTC)

-MEN2B (accounting for less than 5% of all MEN2 cases) is characterized by a 100% prevalence of an earlier onset and more severe MTC, PHEO, but not primary hyperparathyroidism (PHPT).
+MEN2B (accounting for less than 5% of all MEN2 cases) is characterized by an earlier onset and more severe MTC that presents in all affected people and by PHEO but not primary hyperparathyroidism (PHPT).

-MEN2A can run in families (familial cases) or can occur as the result of a spontaneous genetic change called a new or de novo variant that occurs randomly for no apparent reason in the developing embryo.
+MEN2A can run in families (familial cases) or can occur as the result of a spontaneous genetic change called a new or de novo variant in the RET gene that occurs randomly for no apparent reason in the developing embryo that is not inherited.
 MEN2B usually occurs as the result of a de novo genetic variant in the developing embryo.
+Treatment includes surgery and specific medication.

 • Next section >